Festivals and Concerts

 House Concert Availabilities

-If hosting a Chris Vallillo House Concert interests you, please contact me: email@example.com (309-833-4838) and we’ll kick around the options!
+If hosting a Chris Vallillo House Concert interests you, please contact me: firstname.lastname@example.org or by phone at 309-833-4838, and we’ll kick around the options!

 In addition to concert and festival performances, Chris has a number of specialized programs: